Gabriella439/nixos-in-production/manuscript/Motivation.md

 - *NixOS as a host operating system - Static containers*

   NixOS also works well when you want to statically specify a set of containers to run.
-Not only can you run Docker containers or OCI containers, but NixOS particularly excels at running things inside "NixOS containers" (which are `systemd-nspawn` containers under the hood) or application containers built by Nixpkgs.
+Not only can NixOS run Docker containers or OCI containers, but NixOS also provides special support for "NixOS containers" (which are `systemd-nspawn` containers under the hood) or application containers built by Nixpkgs.

   I rank this lower than "NixOS without virtualization" because NixOS obviates some (but not all) of the reasons for using containers.
 In other words, once you switch to using NixOS you might find that you can do just fine without containers.

 - *NixOS as a host operating system - Dynamic containers*

   You can also use NixOS to run containers dynamically, but NixOS is not special in this regard.
-At best, NixOS might simplify administering a container orchestration service (e.g.  `kubernetes`), but that alone might not justify the switching costs of using NixOS.
+At best, NixOS might simplify administering a container orchestration service (e.g.  `kubernetes`).

 - *Application containers sans NixOS*